hn303/CamLandEc-RM03/index.md

 # RM03: Spatial Analysis and Modelling
 Welcome to 2020 lent term module RM03 : Spatial Analysis and Modelling.
-This repo is created by [**Haifeng Niu**](https://haifengniu.com/en/) and contributed by Heeseo Rain Kwon and Paul Scherer*.
-Meterials of supervision could be found here.
+Meterials of supervision could be found below.

 ## Course outline